NathanDeMaria/footballTwitteR/README.md

 ## Packages
 This stuff depends on a few packages.
 If you run `packages.R`, it should install the ones you don't have

+## Scheduling
+To set this up with cron, run `automation/cron.R` to create `football.cron`.
+You can then schedule that file by running `crontab football.cron` (assuming you don't have any other things scheduled).